Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ```

-Still a very simple reset that is grounded in the reality of the web today.
+We have a very simple reset.css that is grounded in the realities of the web today.
+In the next chapter we will move the `display: grid` rule into its own separate class named `.layout-palette`, which will describe how the header, the footer and the main body on a webpage will be laid out in a given context.

-CSS grids aren't anything new but they certainly are a new standards tool that is available on web to be used for layouts.
-After having dabbled with CSS floats, flexbox and whatnot for years I am convinced that CSS grids are the only way forward.
+CSS grids aren't anything new but they certainly are a new 'standards' tool that is available at our disposal.
+After having dabbled with CSS floats, flexbox and whatnot for years, I am convinced that CSS grids are the only logical way to do layouts.
 It is simple, semantic and much easier to reason about than anything else on market.

-We'll talk about breaking down a webpage into its header, footer and main content using grids in the next chapter.

-#### No CSS Floats and No Flexbox.
-CSS grids only!
+#### Why no CSS float or no flexbox? = Why CSS grids only!

-Thing is that if you want to do modern layouts in 2020 you shouldn't use flexbox or CSS floats anymore.
+Thing is that if you want to do modern layouts in 2020 (and beyond) you shouldn't be using flexbox or floats anymore.
 It is just plain wrong.
+This of course doesn't mean that you shouldn't use flexbox or floats on your CSS at all, but using those element level properties for sitewide layouts is an anti-pattern—it is almost like a hack that we have had to live with in absence of grids.
 I feel very strongly about this, so let me explain this a little more:

-The body element on an empty webpage is like a raw piece of land—a lot, if you will—waiting to be cut-up into smaller rectangles to form the foundation of a house: the layout.
-These little rectangles are a part of a larger blueprint of a building that is yet to be built.
-A set of rectangular blocks that sit next to each other in _harmony_ with shared edges.
+The body element on an empty webpage is like a raw piece of land waiting to be cut-up into smaller rectangles to form the foundation of a house.
+Each of these tiny rectangles have a different meaning or a purpose, like a kitchen or a bedroom or a living space, but are also a part of a larger blueprint of a building that is yet to be built.

-CSS grids are an ideal tool to do this because with grids you are essentially looking down this whole patch of land—the body— and then deciding on how you want to break it down into smaller meaningful parts.
-It is a top ↝ down view.

-Whereas with flexbox it is more at the element level.
+A set of rectangular jigsaw pieces on a website that sit next to each other in _harmony_ with shared edges.

+CSS grids are an ideal tool to break down this whole patch of land—the body—into smaller rectangles because it is a very top ↝ down view of the land.
+Whereas with flexbox you are more at the element level.
+Flexing is like the kitchen saying 'hey, I am a DIV and I am going to be stretching all the way leftwards to occupy whatever space is available'.
+Flexbox adds a certain behavior to the HTML element that needs to be counter balanced by another element (often sibling) with a behavior in the opposite direction.

-You say that 'hey, I am a flexing DIV and I am going to be stretching all the way leftwards to occupy whatever space is available'.
-Flexbox adds that behavior on the HTML element and is almost like little men trying to flex their muscles against each other and in process locking themselves in.
-The layout is in a sort of dynamic equilibrium instead of harmony.
-This is not a very ideal situation because if the viewport were to suddenly go ultrawide the layout will fail.
+It is like two little men trying to flex their muscles against each other and in process locking themselves in to form a layout.
+As sort of dynamic equilibrium instead of harmony.
+Not a very ideal situation because if the viewport were to go ultrawidescreen suddenly, the layout will fail.

 <br>